Bag of DAGs: Inferring Directional Dependence in Spatiotemporal Processes: Air Quality Data Analysis in California, the United States

-The model is $y(\vt{t}) = x(\vt{t})\beta + w(\vt{t}) + \epsilon(\vt{t})$ where $x(\vt{t})$ is the Euclidean distance to the nearest fire at spatiotemporal location $\vt{t}$, and $y(\vt{t})$ is the mean centered log(PM2.5).
+The model is $y(\vt{t}) = x(\vt{t})\beta + w(\vt{t}) + \epsilon(\vt{t})$ where $x(\vt{t})$ is the Euclidean distance to the nearest fire on each day at a spatiotemporal location $\vt{t}$, and $y(\vt{t})$ is the mean centered log(PM2.5).
 We expect $x(\vt{t})$ to capture elevated PM2.5 level due to proximity to wildfires.
 The covariate $x(\vt{t})$ is standardized to have mean 0 and standard deviation 1.
-A total of 110,473 spatiotemporal locations are observed of which 20\% are held out for validation.
-We additionally predict at 274,564 new locations.
-The (W, NW, N, NE) edges are chosen in the bag because CA lies within the area of prevailing westerlies.
-CA is partitioned by $M=320$ rectangles, and each covers approximately $55^2km^2$ (0.5$^{\circ}$ resolution).
-Same priors are used as in Supporting Material \ref{s:anal-KR} except $a,c \sim Unif(0,1000)$ and $\beta \sim N(0,100)$.
-With 8,000 burn-ins and 2 thinning, 1,000 posterior samples are analyzed.
-We compare G-BAG to Q-MGP and SPDE-nonstationary.
-The G-BAG and Q-MGP models have the same priors for all parameters.
-The location-specific spatial range is assumed in the SPDE model as $\rho(\vt{t}) \propto \exp(\psi_1 + \psi_2t'_1 + \psi_3t'_2)$ where $t'_1$ and $t'_2$ are scaled eastings and northings in $[0,1]$, respectively.
-PC priors are given identically as in Section \ref{sec:sim1} except independent $N(0,1)$ priors for $\psi_1$, $\psi_2$, and $\psi_3$.
-The total run time for G-BAG, Q-MGP, and SPDE-nonstationary with 10 threads is roughly 22 hours, 32 minutes, and 4 hours, respectively.
+A total of 110,473 irregular spatiotemporal locations are observed, of which 20\% are held out for validation and the rest serves as reference locations.
+We additionally predict at 274,564 new locations on a fine grid.
+The directed edges from west, northwest, north, and northeast are chosen in a bag because California lies within the area of prevailing westerlies.
+California over 83 days is partitioned by $M=16 \times 20 \times 83$ = 26,560 rectangular cuboids, and each covers approximately $55^2km^2$ a day corresponding to 0.5$^{\circ}$ spatial resolution.
+We analyze 1,000 posterior samples after 15,000 burn-in and 15 thinning.
+Based on convergence diagnostics, we confirm adequate convergence and mixing of G-BAG.
+We compare to fixed-DAG and SPDE-nonstationary models.
+Justification of using Euclidean distance, detailed prior specifications, and convergence diagnostics are given in Supplementary Material S4.